Is Hiking Considered A Sport?

 Entertainment

 Hiking simply doesn’t offer any entertainment value.
-Gorgeous views and fascinating wildlife aside, there isn’t anything to see in terms of the hiker’s performance.
+Gorgeous views and fascinating wildlife aside, there isn’t anything to see regarding the hiker’s performance.

-No matter how much you love hiking, no one is standing on the sidelines (or sitting on the couch) cheering you on.
+No matter how much you love hiking, no one stands on the sidelines (or sits on the couch) cheering you on.

 Competition